OmarBazaraa/CNC-Machine/README.md

 # Antar CNC Machine
 A CNC machine powered by Arduino with the following features:

-* Solving Flow Game
+* Solving Flow game
 * Drawing images
-* Manual Calibration
+* Manual calibration
-* Playing Piano
+* Playing piano
-* Sense 9 different issues that can damage the machine or lead to wrong mechanical results
+* Sense 9 different issues that can damage the machine or lead to wrong results
 * Fully expandable
 * Contain power backup circuit
 * Precise accuracy